-Park rangers, Civil Air Patrol search for missing plane in Great Smoky Mountains National Park
+Family identifies 3 missing on plane in Great Smoky Mountains National Park

 GATLINBURG (WATE) – Officials are looking for a plane that may have gone missing over the Great Smoky Mountains National Park on Monday evening.

+Sevier County dispatchers say they have tracked the plane to just west of the Mt.
+LeConte and Chimneys area near the North Carolina state line, but the plane has not yet been found.
+Park rangers say they are heading to the area where they think the plane may be.

-A release from park officials says they received a report around 7:35 p.m. that a missing single-engine airplane might have gone down in the central area of the park.
-It was reported missing south of the Sevierville Airport.
+A release from park officials says they received a report around 7:35 p.m. that a missing single-engine airplane might have gone down southwest of Mount LeConte Lodge.
+The Federal Aviation Administration issued an alert notice during the night saying that the plane was a Cessna 182 fixed wing single-engine aircraft.

+There were three people on board.
+Family members tell WATE 6 On Your Side David Starling, Kim Smith and Hunter Starling left on the plane at noon on Monday.

+The FAA says the flight was heading to Gatlinburg–Pigeon Forge Airport from Jacksonville, Florida.

+The FAA alert was issued after a family member notified the agency that the flight didn’t arrive.
+Information from McGhee Tyson Airport’s tower radar and the plane’s emergency locator transmitter was used to find the area.
+The Air Force Rescue Coordination Center says the plane was in contact with air traffic controllers at McGhee Tyson.
+There is no more information on the conversations.

 Park rangers are working with the Civil Air Patrol in an attempt to locate the plane.
-No other information has been released.
-The release did not say how many people were on board.
+Crews tried to find the plane using the emergency locator transmitter Monday.
+However, the plan’s transmissions were not found.

+Ground teams searched the area near Bearpen Hollow Branch and southwest of the Bullhead Trail.
+The Tennessee Emergency Management Agency is also helping with the search.

 Download the WATE 6 On Your Side News App for the latest breaking news, weather, traffic and sports information.